Balavarshith2/Credit_Scoring_Model/README.md

 - Run the cells to see the full workflow

 5. Takeaway
-This project helped me understand how machine learning is used beyond theory—especially in areas like finance where decisions have real impact.
+This project helped me understand how machine learning is used beyond theory especially in areas like finance where decisions have real impact.